Taiwan Ramen: A Specialty of Nagoya, Japan, not Taiwan

 The largest city in Aichi Prefecture, Nagoya prides itself on its specialty foods called “Nagoya Meshi (名古屋メシ)”, which include Taiwan Ramen and the dishes listed below.

 - Miso Nikomi Udon (味噌煮込みうどん): Udon noodles stewed in a miso-based soup

-- Hitsumabushi (ひつまぶし): Rice bowl dish topped with bite-sized pieces of grilled eel brushed with a soy-sauce-based sauce
+- Hitsumabushi (ひつまぶし): A rice bowl dish topped with bite-sized pieces of grilled eel brushed with a soy sauce-based sauce

 - Tebasaki (手羽先): Sweet and spicy fried chicken wings